-STATEMENT OF LAWRENCE A. FOX, VICE PRESIDENT, INTERNA-TIONAL ECONOMIC AFFAIRS, THE NATIONAL ASSOCIATION OF MANUFACTURERS, WASHINGTON, DC
+STATEMENT OF LAWRENCE A. FOX, VICE PRESIDENT, INTERNA-TIONAL ECONOMIC AFFAIRS, THE NATIONAL ASSOCIATION OF MANUFACTURERS, WASHINGTON, DC will Mr. McMinn's and Ms. Sloan's also.

 Mr. Fox.
 Thank you, Mr. Chairman.
 In the interest of time, I will speed this up as much as I can.